mishoiliev/fourt-task/README.md

 Didn't have time to create any sort of testing for the application - this is also something that should be done with more time.

-Some more though can be put into how to manipulate the data from openweathermap to be displayed in the best way possible.
-I decided that gropuing everythin by day and then expanding results for different hours of the day is probably most intuitive.
+Some more thought can be put into how to manipulate the data from openweathermap to be displayed in the best way possible.
+I decided that grouping everythin by day and then expanding results for different hours of the day is probably most intuitive.
 Nevertheless it can be done in some sort of slider that flows through the hours and days respectively.

-There are some places that type ```any``` is being used, which is always not a good practice.
+There are some places that type ```any``` is being used, which is always not good practice.
 Couldn't find a typing that openweathermap provides, so decided that it would be a waste of time to write out the whole structure of the data.
 With more time, that should probably be done.

-There probably will be some optimisations to be made - for example minimising the rerenders.
-I have tried to do that anyways, but feels like it can be better (probably by using persistent state for caching state)
+There will be some optimisations to be made - for example minimising the rerenders.
+I have tried to do that anyways, but feels like it can be better (probably by using persistent state)